hmahdavifar/ovs/instructions.rst

 Description
 =================

 This fork of the master branch of OVS supports GTP-U tunneling.
 It takes care only of the mandatory part of the GTP-U tunneling.
 This tunneling is similar to the other layer 3 tunneling - lisp.
 Similar to the case with lisp tunneling,  The GTP tunneling code attaches a header with harcoded source and destination MAC address 06:00:00:00:00:00.
 This address has all bits set to 0, except the locally administered bit, in order to avoid potential collisions with existing allocations.
 In order for packets to reach their intended destination, the destination MAC address needs to be rewritten.

 GTP is a layer 3 tunneling mechanism, meaning that encapsulated packets do not carry Ethernet headers, and ARP requests shouldn't be sent over the tunnel.
 Because of this, there are some additional steps required for setting up GTP tunnels in Open vSwitch, until support for L3 tunnels will improve.
-This can be understood from the flow rules.
+This can be understood from the flow rules given in the following section.

-There is an installation script included in the repository which can automate the installation.
+There is an installation script install.sh, included in the repository which can automate the installation of OVS on your machine

-Before that you need to install the dependencies by the following command
+Before that you need to install the dependencies by the following command :

 sudo apt-get -y install git wget dh-autoreconf libssl-dev libtool libc6-dev